dmitryweiner/neural-things/magneto/README.md

 If the magnetometer shows as unavailable (`mag: no`), check the Debug panel for details.

+#### API shows "not available"

+The Generic Sensor API for magnetometer **requires an experimental flag** in Chrome on Android:

+1. Open `chrome://flags` in Chrome
+2. Search for **Generic Sensor Extra Classes**
+3. Set to **Enabled**
+4. Tap "Relaunch" to restart Chrome
+5. Return to this page and try again

+The Debug panel will show this instruction automatically when it detects Android Chrome without the API.

+#### API available but sensor fails

 **Common causes:**

 1. **SecurityError**: HTTPS is required.
 The Generic Sensor API only works on secure origins.